 A more recent addition to the Government’s recommendations on exercise is strength training.
 It’s recommended that we all do some form of resistance/strength exercise at least 3 times a week.

 Strength training becomes a particularly important consideration as we get older and we need to actively combat a condition called sarcopenia, which is a loss of muscle mass and strength.
-Sarcopenia directly correlates to the physiological age-related decline in some key hormones such as growth hormone and the sex steroids.
+Sarcopenia directly correlates to the physiological age-related decline in some key hormones such as growth hormone and sex steroids.

-In women, this will be the decline of oestrogen levels as her ovaries become less responsive as she reaches menopause and beyond.
+In women, this will be the decline of oestrogen levels as their ovaries become less responsive as she reaches menopause and beyond.
 In addition, the risk of developing osteoporosis also increases in post-menopausal women, so strength exercise will help keep bones strong too.

 Strength training also helps prevent metabolic syndrome which comprises of insulin resistance.
 This leads to type 2 diabetes mellitus, inflammation hypertension, dyslipidaemia, and fatty liver disease3.
 This is because resistance exercise benefits the hormones involved in metabolism.
-As the muscles are a very metabolically active tissue, the benefit derived from strength training persist even after you’ve stopped exercising.
+As the muscles are a very metabolically active tissue, the benefit derived from strength training persists even after you’ve stopped exercising.

 You will be relieved to hear, if like me, the sound of going to the gym to lift weights fills you with dread, there are other options.